mfonism/games-with-ppb/notes.md

 How about we position the cart on a horizontal plane very close to the bottom of the window?
 At the moment, it is too vertically centred.

 ------

+# Respecting Boundaries

+We don't want our cart leaving the viewport on either side.
+We have to set boundaries and make sure it respects them.

+We'll need to know the coordinates of the far-right and far-left sides of our sprite, so we can detect when they collide with the far-right and far-left sides of the viewport.

+Let's upgrade our sprite to a rectangle sprite for that.

+* Let the Cart class inherit from the RectangleSprite class
+* Clear the size of the cart and set a height instead -- the width will be automatically calculated
+* On each update, check for collision with the sides of the viewport, and set direction so that cart bounces back